 Use Your Friends & Family – There are other people in your life for a reason, let them help you out!
 Even if you’re the type of person who likes to refuse all forms of aid, raising a child is no joke.
 Sometimes you need to have someone you can count on for some help, whether that be your spouse or an older sibling (or even just your parents).
 It’s tough for some individuals to let others come in and help them with their baby, but it’s a must in most cases.
 You have a circle of supporters that will be with you every single step of the way, and you have to take full advantage of that feat.

 Remove the Pillows – Take the pillows out of your child’s crib.
 There should be nothing in there when they are sleeping, not even any loose blankets or pillows of any kind.
 When it comes to toys, those are a big no-no as well.
-If you feel like your child is going to be cold, feel free to put them in some sort of (an or a could apply as well).
+If you feel like your child is going to be cold, feel free to put them in some sort of onesie (an infant cap or a sleep with feet could apply as well).
 This will give them more space to move about as they sleep, if applicable; you don’t want them to feel crowded.

 Safety is Key – You have to be vigilant as a mother, and that’s why looking out for the safety of your child is important.
 Don’t feed them things that may have an effect on their immune systems, or growth and development.
 Don’t expose them to things like hard drugs or liquor – just don’t do it!
 It’s not a difficult task, but it’s the most important one to manage in most cases.
 Safety for your baby needs to be one of the (if not the) top priorities on your checklist.